How much does parking cost?

 Check out our Parking Kitty video below, it's pawsitively awesome.

-Parking Kitty is available at Portland State University parking lots and garages.
-Learn more about parking at Portland State University here.
+Parking Kitty is available at Portland State University parking lots and garages and at Washington Park.
+Click below to learn more.

 How long can you park?